 All combination OCs have similar efficacy; the pregnancy rate after 1 year is 0.3% with perfect use and about 9% with typical (ie, inconsistent) use.

-However, combination OCs must be used with caution in some women (for more information, see the US Medical Eligibility Criteria for Contraceptive Use, 2016).
+However, combination OCs must be used with caution in some women (for more information, see the US Medical Eligibility Criteria for Contraceptive Use, 2016 and Update to US Medical Eligibility Criteria for Contraceptive Use, 2016:Updated recommendations for the use of contraception among women at high risk for HIV infection).
 Use of combination OCs is contraindicated by the following:

 < 21 days postpartum or < 42 days postpartum if risk of venous thromboembolism is high